John Garfield: Warner Bros.

-His "honeymoon" with Warners over, Garfield entered a protracted period of conflict with the studio, with Warners attempting to cast him in crowd-pleasing melodramas like Dust Be My Destiny (also 1939) and Garfield insisting on quality scripts that would offer challenges and highlight his versatility.
+His "honeymoon" with Warners over, Garfield entered a protracted period of conflict with the studio, with Warners attempting to cast him in crowd-pleasing melodramas such as Dust Be My Destiny (also 1939) and Garfield insisting on quality scripts that would offer challenges and highlight his versatility.
 The result was often a series of suspensions, with Garfield refusing an assigned role and Warners refusing to pay him.
 Garfield's problem was shared by any actor working in the studio system of the 1930s: by contract, the studio had the right to cast him in any project they wanted to.
 But, as Robert Nott explains:

 A notable exception to this trend was Daughters Courageous (also 1939), a not-quite-sequel (same cast, different story and characters) to his debut film.
 The film did well critically, but failed to find an audience, the public being dissatisfied that it was not a true sequel (hard to pull off, since the original character Mickey Borden died in the first picture).
-The director, Curtiz, called the film "my obscure masterpiece."
+The director, Curtiz, called the film "my obscure masterpiece".

 At the onset of World War II, Garfield immediately attempted to enlist in the armed forces, but was turned down because of his heart condition.
 Frustrated, he turned his energies to supporting the war effort.
 He and actress Bette Davis were the driving forces behind the opening of the Hollywood Canteen, a club offering food and entertainment for American servicemen.
-He traveled overseas to help entertain the troops, made several bond selling tours and starred in a string of patriotic box-office successes like Air Force, Destination Tokyo (both 1943) and Pride of the Marines (1945).
+He traveled overseas to help entertain the troops, made several bond selling tours and starred in a string of patriotic box-office successes including Air Force, Destination Tokyo (both 1943) and Pride of the Marines (1945).
 He was particularly proud of the last film, based on the life of Al Schmid, a war hero blinded in combat.
 In preparing for the role, Garfield lived for several weeks with Schmid and his wife in Philadelphia and would blindfold himself for hours at a time.

-After the war, Garfield starred in a series of successful films such as The Postman Always Rings Twice (1946) with Lana Turner, Humoresque (also 1946) with Joan Crawford, and Gentleman's Agreement (1947), an Oscar-winning Best Picture.
+After the war, Garfield starred in a series of successful films such as The Postman Always Rings Twice (1946) with Lana Turner, Humoresque (also 1946) with Joan Crawford, and Gentleman's Agreement (1947), which was nominated for Best Picture by the Academy.
 In Gentleman's Agreement, Garfield took a featured, but supporting, part because he believed deeply in the film's exposé of antisemitism in America.
 He was nominated for the Academy Award for Best Actor for his starring role in Body and Soul (1947).
 That same year, Garfield returned to Broadway in the play Skipper Next to God.
 Strong-willed and often verbally combative, Garfield did not hesitate to venture out on his own when the opportunity arose.
 In 1946, when his contract with Warner Bros. expired, Garfield decided not to renew it and opted to start his own independent production company.

 In 1949, he would again star in a Clifford Odets play, The Big Knife.